aeration basin graphic

 Secondary Treatment

-Secondary treatment biologically removes carbon, nitrogen, and phosphorus.
+Secondary treatment biologically removes carbon, nitrogen, and phosphorus, along with other non-regulated pollutants removed to various degrees.
 It then settles the intentionally grown microorganisms, either by returning microorganisms to the process or by sending them to the anaerobic digestion process.

 Secondary treatment utilizes microorganisms in the form of bacteria, fungi, and protozoa in a process called activated sludge to reduce carbon and nitrogen and sustainably capture phosphorus.
 Managing the types and quantities of the microorganisms is vital for ensuring the success and efficiency of the process.
 This process takes place in a large tank referred to as an Aeration Basin (RWHTF 18, NTP 4).
 Oxygen is added to specific areas of this basin or “zones” to target the aerobic oxidation of ammonia and carbon while other zones reduce nitrate and phosphorus in unaerated volumes.